German East Africa: Economic development

-1 rupee, German East Africa, 1902.
+1 rupie, German East Africa, 1902.
 Silver 917.

 Germans promoted commerce and economic growth.
 Over 100000 acre were put under sisal cultivation which was the largest cash crop.
 Two million coffee trees were planted, rubber trees grew on 200000 acre, and there were large cotton plantations.

 In the early years of the colony, hunting and gathering remained the basis of the export economy, and ivory and wild rubber were major exports.
 The African-owned plantations along the coast, on the other hand, suffered from the gradual abolition of slavery.
 The number of European-owned plantations rose steadily, but many of them proved unprofitable.
 Global markets for commodities like coffee and rubber were very unstable, and the soil and climate were not always favourable to the grower.
 It was only in sisal that the large plantations finally found a reliable source of income.
 Under the governorship of Albrecht von Rechenberg, from 1906 to 1912, the colonial administration began to place more emphasis on the economic potential of African small-holder agriculture, for which railway construction was an essential precondition.
 In his detailed study of the economic development of the colony, Rainer Tetzlaff came to the conclusion that "German East Africa never achieved any real significance for the German Empire, neither as a colony for the settlement of emigrants, nor as a supplier of raw materials, nor as a market for exports."

 One of the great impediments to the development of plantation agriculture was the labour problem.
 The plantations could not function without a large African workforce, but employment conditions were often poor, not to say life-threatening.
 Local German officials frequently colluded with European landowners in forcing Africans to work on the plantations, although the government in Berlin had banned any form of forced labour.
 The various labour ordinances promulgated in Dar es Salaam were largely ignored in the interior.
 The social and economic impacts of large-scale labour migration on "labour reservoirs" such as Unyamwezi and Usukuma were often devastating.